The Platform

 Ready to make a difference in Turlock?
 Join the campaign today.

-Paid for by Rocha for Turlock Mayor 2026, ID# 1492334.
+Paid for by Rocha for Turlock Council District 1 2026.
 Authorized by the candidate and candidate's committee.